hiddewie/template/README.md

 - `any`: true if any arguments are truthy, ∨.
 - `none`: true if all of the arguments are falsy.
 - `some`: true if any of the arguments are falsy.
+- `chunked(items, overlap)`: chunks the array into an array of arrays, each subarray at most `items` items, with `overlap` overlapping items with the previous chunk.

 #### Dictionary functions